nsrau/azure-docs.it-it/articles/sql-database/sql-database-aad-authentication-configure.md

     ![concessione di autorizzazioni-portale](./media/sql-database-aad-authentication/grant-permissions.png)

     ```powershell
-    # Gives Azure Active Directory read permission to a Service Principal representing the Managed Instance.
+    # Gives Azure Active Directory read permission to a Service Principal representing the managed instance.
-    # Can be executed only by a "Company Administrator" or "Global Administrator" type of user.
+    # Can be executed only by a "Company Administrator", "Global Administrator", or "Privileged Role Administrator" type of user.

     $aadTenant = "<YourTenantId>" # Enter your tenant ID
     $managedInstanceName = "MyManagedInstance"